Wood energy and biomass

 Wood pellet boilers are specifically designed to burn pellets efficiently.
 The wood pellets are fed in automatically and the feed rate varies with the required heat output.
 Wood pellet fuel is very consistent in quality so a pellet fire can adjust the air to match the fuel, making sure that the wood is completely combusted even on low settings.

 Wood chip boilers vary in their combustion and feed mechanisms.
 Most new ones are fully automated.
-Wood chip boilers use heat exchange surfaces to heat water so they’re a good option for hot water and steam heating systems and for large users of heat, such as hospitals, hotels and prisons.
+Wood chip boilers use heat exchange surfaces to heat water so they’re a good option for hot water and steam heating systems and for large users of heat, such as hospitals, hotels and universities.

 Agricultural residues boilers able to burn light forms of solid biomass (such as straw) are commonly used around the world for medium to large-scale operations.